 Benefits are available for prosthetic appliances and devices used to replace a part of your body that is missing or does not function, and related supplies.
+Benefits include:

-• Tracheoesophageal voice prosthesis (e.g. Blom-Singer device) and artificial larynx for speech after a laryngectomy;

-- Artificial limbs and eyes; - Internally-implanted devices such as pacemakers, intraocular lenses, cochlear implants, osseointegrated hearing devices, and hip joints, if surgery to implant the device is covered; - Contact lenses to treat eye conditions such as keratoconus or keratitis sicca, aniridia, or to treat aphakia following cataract surgery when no intraocular lens has been implanted; - Wigs when necessary due to hair loss induced by chemotherapy or radiation therapy for treatment of cancer or other medical conditions; - Supplies necessary for the operation of prostheses; - Device fitting and adjustment; - Device replacement at the end of its expected lifespan; and - Repair due to normal wear and tear.
+- Tracheoesophageal voice prosthesis (e.g. Blom-Singer device) and artificial larynx for speech after a laryngectomy; - Artificial limbs and eyes; - Internally-implanted devices such as pacemakers, intraocular lenses, cochlear implants, osseointegrated hearing devices, and hip joints, if surgery to implant the device is covered; - Contact lenses to treat eye conditions such as keratoconus or keratitis sicca, aniridia, or to treat aphakia following cataract surgery when no intraocular lens has been implanted; - Supplies necessary for the operation of prostheses; - Device fitting and adjustment; - Device replacement at the end of its expected lifespan; and - Repair due to normal wear and tear.